taligentx/ZeeTweak/README.md

 ![Zeeweii_DSO3D12_mod_v3.1](https://github.com/user-attachments/assets/88fa9dd7-0761-489b-bc0e-031cb9fce3c7)

 ## Notes
+- The provided example firmware has all mods applied, see Flashing below to apply the firmware.
 - To customize the firmware, place the desired mod files in a directory and use [FLSTweak](https://github.com/taligentx/FLSTweak) to generate a new firmware file.
-See Flashing below to apply the firmware.
+For example, there are several home screen image options.
 - The mods in this repo cover resources that are directly stored in the firmware (not part of the compiled code).
 It will take reverse engineering of the code to functionally change the UI, so the replacements here are a starting point for further work.
 - Since UI preferences are highly subjective, post an [Issue](https://github.com/taligentx/ZeeTweak/issues) or [Pull Request](https://github.com/taligentx/ZeeTweak/pulls) for what you'd like to see - there is plenty of room for improvement.
 Discussion and (especially) contributions are welcome!

 ## Release Notes
+- 3.2
+  - New: Zeeweii firmware 3.0.7
+  - New: image for the new DMM side menu (press Menu in full-screen DMM mode)
+  - New: images for the new channel math menu (long-press Menu in scope mode)
+  - Updated: images for the DMM mode selection menu
+  - Updated: flashing with wm-tools
 - 3.1
   - New: `zrle2bmp.py` tool to convert Zeeweii-custom RLE compressed images
   - New: images from [@Dmitur](https://www.eevblog.com/forum/testgear/another-dsodmm-zeeweii-dso3d12-claimed-120mhz250msps/msg5789049/#msg5789049): sig. gen. numbers, trigger edge icon